 Getting Set up for Development with Visual Studio

-Elements integrates with Visual Studio 2015 and Visual Studio 2017, for the Community, Professional or higher editions (The Express editions do not allow integration, and are thus not supported).
-If the Elements finds a suitable copy of Visual Studio, it will offer ti integrate with it.
+Elements integrates with Visual Studio 2015 and Visual Studio 2017, for the Community, Professional or higher editions (the Express editions do not allow integration, and are thus not supported).
+If Elements finds a suitable copy of Visual Studio, it will offer to integrate with it.

 Visual Studio and the Elements compiler require Windows 7 Service Pack 1 or later, and the .NET Framework 4.0 or later.

 Depending on what platforms you wish to develop for, the Elements compiler has a few prerequisites you may need to install in order to have all the tools you need to get started with the platform.

 Setup for .NET and Mono Development